aiexpert-79/object-detection-yolo/README.md

 This project implements a real time object detection via video, webcam and image detection using YOLO algorithm.
 YOLO is a object detection algorithm which stand for You Only Look Once.
 I've implemented the algorithm from scratch in Python using pre-trained weights.
 YOLOv3 was published in research paper: <a href="https://pjreddie.com/media/files/papers/YOLOv3.pdf" rel="nofollow">YOLOv3: An Incremental Improvement: Joseph Redmon, Ali Farhadi</a> It's originally implemented in <a href="https://github.com/pjreddie/darknet">YOLOv3</a>.

-COCO dataset is used for training.
+COCO(Common Object in Context) dataset is used for training.

 Real time detection can be use via command prompt or GUI.